sneexy-boi/os/README.md

 ### `arch-wuzetka`

-Custom Arch Linux image made for use with Distrobox, <i>not</i> on bare metal.
-Just includes most of the same CLI utilities from Wuzetka to provide a seamless, integrated experience.
+Custom Arch Linux image made for use <i>strictly</i> with Distrobox.
+Just includes most of the same CLI utilities from Wuzetka to provide a more seamless, integrated experience.

 ## Installation

-> **Warning**
-> [This is an experimental feature](https://www.fedoraproject.org/wiki/Changes/OstreeNativeContainerStable), try at your own discretion.

 First, check which image you want to use by copying its image name from the descriptions above, and use them in place of `<image>` in the commands below.